-Tip: To make sure you reach your goal, and to be more precise about it, tell it to someone you trust.
+Tip: To make sure you reach your goal, and to be more precise about it, share it with someone you trust.
 They will help you stay on course and offer assistance when needed.

 For successful goal-reaching, it’s vital to contemplate various aspects like resources, skills, and constraints.
-Assessing if a goal is realistic sets people up for triumph.
+Ensuring goal is realistic sets you up for triumph.
 Let’s examine what it means for a goal to be doable.

-Skills are also crucial in finding out if a goal is feasible.
-People need the necessary knowledge and abilities to do the tasks for goal attainment.
+- Skills are also crucial in finding out if a goal is feasible.
+You need the necessary knowledge and abilities to do the tasks for goal attainment.
 If there are any gaps in expertise or skills, training or help from others might be necessary.

 A good example of the importance of achievable goals is weight loss.
 If someone weighing 250 pounds has a long-term goal of 150 pounds, aiming to lose 100 pounds in a month isn’t likely realistic or healthy.
 By making smaller goals and adjusting their approach based on progress, such as losing 2 pounds per week, they’re more likely to reach their overall weight loss goal.

-Setting achievable goals involves taking into account resources, skills needed for success, and constraints.
-By factoring in these elements, individuals can increase the odds of successfully accomplishing their objectives.
+So remember, setting achievable goals involves taking into account resources, skills needed for success, and constraints.
+By factoring in these elements, you can increase the odds of successfully accomplishing your objectives.

 To achieve SMART goals, relevance is key.
 This means being sure the goal fits with the individual or organization’s overall aims and priorities.
 It means understanding how the goal links to the bigger picture and other goals.